ikalnytskyi/gnome-shell-extension-icon-hider/README.rst

 .. image:: https://extensions.gnome.org/static/extension-data/screenshots/screenshot_351_1.png

 If you don't want to see the extension's icon you always can hide it through preferences dialog.
-In the addition you can hide the username through preferences dialog too.

 Requirements
 ------------

-**Icon Hider** require «gnome-shell 3.4» or higher.
-This is due to the fact that the extension uses the «settings api» which introduced in «gnome-shell 3.4».
+**Icon Hider** require «gnome-shell 3.10» or higher.
+For older versions, please feel free to use the previous release.

 Installation